 - Install ad blockers to screen out ads and other ad-related

-- Use HTTPS to encrypt your data and to boost your browsing security.
+- Use HTTPS to encrypt your data and boost your browsing security.

-Simple Ways on How to Secure your Browsing Activities
+Simple Ways How to Secure your Browsing Activities

 Why look into your Browser Security

-Browser security is an important aspect in maintaining data security and information privacy.
+Browser security is an important aspect of maintaining data security and information privacy.
 The browser, in essence, is your doorway/entry point to the internet and to everything that has access to it, including hackers, viruses, and other malicious entities.
-If you believe in the idea of keeping your properties safe and secure from thieves, then the same should be thought of for your devices, private information and online privacy.
+If you believe in the idea of keeping your properties safe and secure from thieves, then the same should be thought of for your devices, private information, and online privacy.
 Browsers require a variety of tools for different tasks.
-These tools include software such as Java, ActiveX, Flash, and many more.
+These tools include Java, ActiveX, Flash, and many more software.
 However, these software features pose issues to your browsing security.
-Hackers and cyber criminals can take advantage of all the security flaws that come with your browser software to access your desktop and all your private data in it.
-A basic understanding of these tools is necessary in order for you to weigh value of their needs to your browser and activities.
+Hackers and cybercriminals can take advantage of all the security flaws that come with your browser software to access your desktop and all your private data on it.
+A basic understanding of these tools is necessary in order for you to weigh the value of their needs to your browser and activities.

 Deactivate ActiveX